sherpa/sherpa/docs/fit/index.rst

 .. todo::

    In "Estimating Errors", the warning block needs work.
-   The "Simultaneous Fits" section probably needs an example, maybe moving to a separate page.
-   The "Poisson stats" section needs looking at.

 The :py:class:`~sherpa.fit.Fit` class takes the :doc:`data <../data/index>` and :doc:`model expression <../models/index>`